vermashivam679/Moontheworld/_posts/2018-05-01-fare-realignment.md

 ---
 layout: post
 title: "Fare Restructuring & Forecast Fare Adjustment Algorithm"
-excerpt: "Restructured the fares to remove fare values that didn't sell and match fare values closer to competition.
-The impact of changing the Fare-structure on the forecast was captured by the fare adjustment algorithm."
+excerpt: "Restructured the fares to remove fare values that didn't sell and match fare values closer to the competition.
+The impact of changing the fare-structure on the forecast was captured by the fare adjustment algorithm."
 tags: [sample post, images, test]
 feature: https://raw.githubusercontent.com/vermashivam679/Moontheworld/master/assets/img/dmd_crv.jpg
 comments: false